michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 ---
 layout: post
 title:  "My favorite retro computers"
-description: "My collection of retro computers and consoles is made of "
+description: "In my collection of retro devices I have a couple of iconic computers and consoles."
 date:   2023-02-10 09:00:00 +0200
 thumbnail: commodore.png
 image: "assets/thumbnails/commodore.png" # Image for RSS